kparc/kcc/README.md

 3. Verify solutions for 18 and 67 on [Project Euler](https://projecteuler.net).

 4. Once you provide a correct answer to an Euler problem, you can browse its discussion forum.
 You might want to check out some other solutions to 18 and 67 in other computer languages.

+5. Use `\t:n` to assess the upper bound of the algorithm.

 -------------------